Golgomaph/Ramplify/README.md

 ## How to use

-After installing simply reboot the pi, access the configuration page via www.rampli.fy and follow the steps.
+After installing simply reboot the pi, connect to its hotspot "Ramplify" and access the configuration page via www.rampli.fy before or after teaching WIFI.

 ## Image Installation